 The OHSU hepato-pancreatico-biliary (HPB) fellowship program is designed to draw from the multidisciplinary strengths of faculty members in abdominal organ transplant/hepato-pancreatico-biliary surgery, surgical oncology, and general surgery.
 The fellowship is aimed to complete the specialty training of well-trained general surgeons.
-The program will be two years in duration with one year focusing on clinical, basic and translational research, organ procurement and liver transplantation, the other year would focus on hepato-pancreatico-biliary surgery.
-Graduates will be expected to finish the program with substantial technical expertise in liver resection, complex biliary reconstruction, pancreas resection, liver transplantation, organ procurement, and minimally invasive liver and pancreatic surgery and techniques of liver tumor ablation.
+The program is two years in duration with the first year focused on clinical, basic and translational research, organ procurement and liver transplantation and the second year focused on hepato-pancreatico-biliary surgery.
+Graduates complete the program with substantial technical expertise in liver resection, complex biliary reconstruction, pancreas resection, liver transplantation, organ procurement, and minimally invasive liver and pancreatic surgery and techniques of liver tumor ablation.

 Katherine Rose Franklin

 Number of Fellows (per year; July 1 to June 30)

 Number of Faculty